Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 - Per-entry cap.
 Most tourists get 30 days per entry.
 Botswana, Kenya, Rwanda, and Tanzania passports get 90.
 E-visa holders get whatever they paid for (30/60/90).

 - Extensions.
 You can extend once, for up to 30 more days.
-To stay longer than that, you’ll need to leave the country and re-enter.
-See below.
+To stay longer than that, you’ll need to leave the country and re-enter (a “border run”).

 - Border runs work, but only for the per-entry clock.
 You still can’t exceed 90 days in Mozambique per calendar year.